 It should start happening to you at some point.
-And I really do mean ‘should’ not ‘might’ – because you should be writing about subjects which are perhaps outside your comfort zone.
-I see too many students stick safely to their pet subjects, and this is a bit like trying to learn to play tennis by only experimenting with and practising your serves.
+And I do mean ‘should’ not ‘might’ – because you should be writing about subjects which are perhaps outside your comfort zone.
+I see too many students stick safely to their pet subjects, and this is a bit like trying to learn to play tennis by only experimenting with and practising your favourite serves.
 No, no, no – you need to tackle volleys, drop shots, lobs, forehands and backhands as well.
 And if you want to write, you need to write all sorts of stuff for all sorts of markets.

 When writing for magazines and newspapers, you not only need to interview those experts I mentioned – but quote them too.
 Editors and readers expect this level of authority.
 They want to hear the words of specialists.